intel/flexRAN-docker-image-dependencies/README.md

 ```shell
 $ docker login
 ```
-input you username/password of your account
+input you username/password of your docker hub account

 pull docker image